mpv-player/mpv/DOCS/man/vo.rst

             ProPhoto RGB (ROMM)

     ``icc-profile=<file>``
-        Load an ICC profile and use it to transform linear RGB to screen output.
+        Load an ICC profile and use it to transform video RGB to screen output.
         Needs LittleCMS 2 support compiled in.
 This option overrides the ``target-prim``, ``target-trc`` and ``icc-profile-auto`` options.